You may need to refresh your browser to update the propagation conditions

 I take great delight in QSL'ing - my preferred method is via the Buro, but I will QSL direct and via eSQL - so if we have a QSO I do appreciate a QSL card and I will always return!
 Likewise if you are a SWL and hear a QSO please do QSL and I will return!

-I have a Yaesu FT-950, TS-570D, FT-817, TS-120V and an old FT-101E for HF.
-For VHF I have an FT-7800 and FT-60 as well as an AnyTone 4m rig and like to get ou twalking in the hills working up to 50 watts on 4 Meters, 2 Meters or 70 cm FM with a 5 element yagi for 2 Meters or a Dipole for 4 Meters, (or mobile whips antenna (5/8 on 2m) on the car when winter is here!!)
+I have a Yaesu FTDX-1200, IC7300, Clansman 320, FT-817, FT-857D and an old FT-101E for HF.
+For VHF I have an IC-910H, FT-7800 and FT-60 as well as a Clansman VHF rig for 4m rig and like to get out walking in the hills working on 4 Meters, 2 Meters or 70 cm FM with a 5 element yagi for 2 Meters or a Dipole for 4 Meters, (or mobile whips antenna (5/8 on 2m) on the car when winter is here!!)
 So if you hearing me calling ‘CQ’ give me a shout and we can have a QSO.
+I like to take part in the monthly 23CM UKAC, so please beam into IO84 if you also take part.

-For HF I work with a vertical 20m Delta Loop, an inverted V G5RV and a 6m dipole antenna, running up to 100 watts on my Yaesu's and Kenwood which performs well into Europe, America and beyond!
+For HF I work with a vertical 20m dipoles a half size inverted V G5RV and a 6m dipole antenna, running up to 100 watts on my Yaesu's and Icom which performs well into Europe, America and beyond!
 During the Sporadic E season I enjoy working 6m when conditions allow and am always looking for new squares!
+I have starting working the VHF/UHF FM satellites AO91 and AO92 using just a colinear antenna and my Icom IC910H - I can't keep up with the 'big guns' with just a colinear, but I am able to work plenty.

 See my construction of a 80m ARDF receiver kit